Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 What is the difference between MEDIF and FREMEC?

-The Medical Information Form (MEDIF) is the form that enables the airline to check that the conditions are in place to guarantee the health and safety of the passenger who needs special assistance during the flight.
+The Medical Information Form (MEDIF) is the form that enables the airline to check that health conditions are met to guarantee the health and safety of the passenger who needs special assistance during the flight.
 And the Frequent Traveler Medical Card (FREMEC) is a document designed to facilitate travel for frequent travelers with permanent and stable disabilities.

-How does it work the assistance provided by the company for accompanying a Passenger with Special Assistance Needs and the discount on the airline ticket for the passenger’s companion?
+How does the provided by the company for accompanying a Passenger with Special Assistance Needs work and the discount on the airline ticket for the passenger’s companion?

-The right to escort assistance must be provided by the airline in cases where the passenger with special assistance needs is traveling alone and falls into one of the following cases provided for in the regulation:
+The right to escort assistance must be provided by the airline in cases in which the passenger with special assistance needs is traveling alone and falls into one of the following categories provided for in the regulation:

 In these cases, the airline must provide the Passenger with Special Assistance Needs with a companion at no extra charge, or require the presence of a companion of the passenger’s choice and charge for the companion’s seat equal to or less than 20% of the value of the air ticket purchased by the Passenger with Special Assistance Needs.
 The discount is valid for any ticket issued from Brazil.